hermangroup/docs/wallets/third-party.rst

    :target: https://guarda.co

 Guarda offers an entire blockchain ecosystem consisting of desktop, web and mobile wallets, OTC crypto sales and instant crypto exchange.
-Dash is supported throughout the ecosystem, making it an easy and convenient way for new users to get started.
+Historia is supported throughout the ecosystem, making it an easy and convenient way for new users to get started.
 All keys are held by the user, ensuring the safety of your funds.